 Secretive Church Sect At The Center Of South Korea's Coronavirus Outbreak

 South Korea's government says it is in a critical struggle to contain the spread of the COVID-19 virus from the disease's epicenter in Daegu.
-It has given itself four weeks to stabilize the situation in the country's city of 2.5 million, some 150 miles southeast of the capital, Seoul.
+It has given itself four weeks to stabilize the situation in the city of 2.5 million, some 150 miles southeast of the capital, Seoul.

-"If authorities fail to contain the spread of the COVID-19 in Daegu, there is a high possibility that COVID-19 could spread nationwide," vice health minister Kim Gang-lip told reporters on Monday.
+"If authorities fail to contain the spread of the COVID-19 in Daegu, there is a high possibility that COVID-19 could spread nationwide," Vice Health Minister Kim Gang-lip told reporters on Monday.

 Most of South Korea's 833 cases, as of Monday, are in Daegu.
 And most are connected to an obscure religious group called the Shincheonji Church of Jesus.

 Case numbers doubled for several days in a row last week.
 The virus spread to every major city and province in the country.
 As a result, the government on Sunday raised the country's virus alert level to red, its highest, for the first time since 2009.
 This gave authorities the power to shut down schools and restrict flights in and out of the country.
-It also advised all citizens showing symptoms of respiratory ailments or fever to stay away from work and school and self-quarantine.
+It also advised all citizens showing symptoms of respiratory ailments or fever to stay away from work and school and to self-quarantine.

 It's not clear how many South Koreans will heed that advice.
-And it's highly unlikely that Seoul could impose draconian restrictions, locking down entire cities as in the case of China, says Kim Woo-joo, a doctor in the department of infectious disease at Korea University's Guro Hospital in Seoul.
+And it's highly unlikely that the government could impose draconian restrictions, locking down entire cities as in the case of China, says Kim Woo-joo, a doctor in the department of infectious disease at Korea University's Guro Hospital in Seoul.

 "South Korea is a liberal democracy with the freedom of movement," he says.
 Besides, he says, "any lockdown now would already be too late, since Daegu is a transport hub through which many people have already passed."